 P. Priscilla Lui, Ph.D.

 I am an Assistant Professor in the Department of Psychology at Southern Methodist University (SMU).
 I received my B.S. in biology and psychology from the University of Washington, and M.A. in general psychology from the California State University in Los Angeles.
-I received a Graduate Certificate in psychological statistics and Ph.D. in clinical psychology at the APA– and PCSAS-accredited program at Purdue University.
+I received my Ph.D. in Clinical Psychology and a Graduate Certificate in Psychological Statistics at the APA– and PCSAS-accredited program at Purdue University.
 Prior to my faculty position at SMU, I completed the APA-accredited predoctoral clinical psychology internship at the Northwestern University Feinberg School of Medicine.

 Research Interests and Expertise

-As a clinical scientist, I conduct research on minority mental health and health disparities.
-I am interested in how people from diverse sociocultural backgrounds make sense of the world, and how their lived experiences associated with culture, ethnicity, and race affect their psychopathology and addictive behaviors.
+As a clinical scientist, I conduct research on health disparities and minority mental health.
+I am interested in how people from diverse sociocultural backgrounds make sense of the world, and how their lived experiences associated with culture, ethnicity, and race affect their psychopathology symptoms and addictive behaviors.
 Grounded in a social ecological framework, my research focuses on:

-In addition to contributing to science by producing original research, I also serve on the editorial boards of, and act as ad hoc reviewers for, various peer-reviewed journals.
+In addition to contributing to science by producing original research, I also serve on four editorial boards, and act as ad hoc reviewers for numerous peer-reviewed journals.